 Wajood (1998)

-Directed by N. Chandra, Wajood was yet another film where Nana stole the show with his realistic and eccentric portrayal of a man failed in love.
+Directed by N. Chandra, Wajood was yet another film in which Nana stole the show with his realistic and eccentric portrayal of a man who failed in love.

 Nana plays the role of Malhar in the film that is in love with a girl named Apoorva and believes that her engagement to another man was forced.
 As it turns out, the immense love he has for Apoorva has turned him into a psychopath and he enters the life of crime.